detectRecog/CCPD/README.md

 ```

-After wR2 finetunes, we train the RPnet defined in rpnet.py.
+After wR2 finetunes, we train the RPnet (we provide one as before, you can download it from [google drive](https://drive.google.com/open?id=1YYVWgbHksj25vV6bnCX_AWokFjhgIMhv) or [baiduyun](https://pan.baidu.com/s/1sA-rzn4Mf33uhh1DWNcRhQ)) defined in rpnet.py.
 Please specify the variable wR2Path (the path of the well-trained wR2 model) in rpnet.py.

 ```